Danny Thompson’s Fight

 While Harding and Killebrew set out to raise $10,000 from the first Danny Thompson Memorial, the inaugural tournament exceeded their expectations by raising $21,000.
 In the following years, the tournament continued to gather celebrities, members of Congress, corporate sponsors, participants and supporters with one common goal: to find a cure or leukemia and other cancers.
 The event is now considered one of the leading fundraisers of its kind.
 Sadly, just before its 35th year, the tournament lost one of its own.
 In 2011, Harmon Killebrew passed away from esophageal cancer, and in his memory, the event’s Board of Directors changed the tournament’s name to the Killebrew-Thompson Memorial.

 Befitting Killebrew’s vision and Thompson’s fighting spirit, the Killebrew-Thompson Memorial continues to support the battle against leukemia and other cancers.
-Now an enduring summer tradition, 2016 marks the tournament’s 40th anniversary.
-The event has raised over $14.8 million to date, with all proceeds directly funding cancer research at both St. Luke’s Mountain States Tumor Institute, and the Masonic Cancer Center, University of Minnesota.
+Now an enduring summer tradition, 2020 will mark the tournament’s 44th anniversary.
+The event has raised over $18.4 million to date, with all proceeds directly funding cancer research at both St. Luke’s Cancer Institute, and the Masonic Cancer Center, University of Minnesota.
 Through the groundbreaking scientific advancement of these institutions, the Killebrew-Thompson tradition continues.